witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 > This allows the email address to begin with an alphanumeric or a '.' character.
 The captured text will not include the '+' or '@' character or any string that follows either character.
 >
-> The end result: an email name may contain any '.' characters, '_' characters, numbers or letters - in upper or lower case.
+> End Result: this RegEx can capture the name of an email sender provided the email name only contains '.' characters, '_' characters, numbers or letters - in upper or lower case.

 ## <a id="example_4"></a>Example 4

 #### Use Case

-Capture the name of the email and exclude the filter (+ character and string following it) and exclude the domain (@ character and string following it).
+Match the tags and content from the html.

 task	| text
 ----- | ------